I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 I locked my eyes on his.

-Standing tall, ready for anything, I said, “Quickly, then.”
+Standing tall, ready for anything, I said, “Help me.”

 He lifted his hand between us.
-Gently, his fingertips touched my chest and a light bloomed over my heart.
+Gently, his fingertips touched my chest and a light bloomed from his palm over my heart.

 He leaned in, brushed his lips against mine and whispered, “I’ll always love you, Kaia.
 Goodbye.”